1oz Gold White Lion of Mortimer Queen’s Beast

 History and Design of Lion of Mortimer

-The Queens Beast series celebrates the ten heraldic beasts which were present in statur form at Queens Elizabeth’s 1953 Coronation at Westminster Abbey.
+The Queens Beast series celebrates the ten heraldic beasts which were present in statue form at Queens Elizabeth’s 1953 Coronation at Westminster Abbey.
 The beasts represent the queen’s illustrious line of ancestry with each creature associated with various Royal Houses and monarchs.
-The Royal Mint produce these coins in gold, silver and platinum versions, with the silver coming in 2oz and 10oz editions, while the gold is produced in quarter ounce as well as these full 1 ounce versions.
+The Royal Mint produce these coins in gold, silver and platinum versions, with the silver coming in 2oz and 10oz editions, while the gold is produced in quarter ounce as well as these full 1-ounce versions.

 The design of both the reverse and obverse of this coin is by renowned artist Jody Clark.
 While Clark’s 5th portrait of the Queen is now familiar on the full current range of Royal Mint coins, it is only the Queens Beasts coins which showcase his design on the rear too.
 In fact, it’s unusual for the Mint’s coins to feature both sides by the same artist.

 Snap these fantastic coins up while you can.
 Whether you purchase one coin as part of the full ten-coin set, buy the various sizes and precious metal versions, or buy higher quantities for investment, make sure you do it while stocks last.
 Previous issues of the series have sold out quickly with premiums rising significantly as gold coin collectors seek difficult to obtain coins.
 Premiums when first released tend to be low, offering a small window of opportunity to lock in incredible value.

 Like the gold Britannia, the Lion of Mortimer Queens Beast coin is very popular for gold investors due to its tax-free status for UK investors.

 |Categories:||1oz Gold Coins, Buy Tax Free Gold, Collectible Gold Coins, Gold Bullion Coins, Gold Coins, Gold Feed Price, Queen's Beasts Gold Coins|